 When the spatial abundance distribution is random in Random Spatial Abundance Scenario 3, again the correction performs relatively well, especially in comparison to the uncorrected index.
 This is because even though the fisher does not sample all areas due to cost of travel and habitat, missing observations are not systematically biased in any way – fishers are just as likely to miss high-abundance areas as low-abundance areas, when travel is costly enough.
 However the uncertainty around the estimates is again larger compared to our baseline randomly-sampled index.

-Finally, when there is a trend, both the uncorrected and corrected indices perform poorly (Trending Spatial Abundance Scenario 4).
-Fishers are no longer missing high-abundance areas randomly, but rather systematically fishing on more and more abundant areas due to the eastward spatial trend.
-Without the ability to sample or extrapolate to areas not visited by the fisher, for example with fishery-independent surveys, the analyst is unable to correct for data they do not observe.
-However, Figure 5 suggests that as the majority of the biomass moves into the sampled area, the corrected estimates still exhibit less error than the uncorrected.